 In sociology, Representation is an extremely important concept.
 A simple word encapsulates a host of ideas, assumptions, ontologies, and expectations.
 Who speaks for who is crucial in our analyses of social and political life.

 One aspect of this surging of analysis and debate includes references to myth and reality.
-How might you explain, and contemplate, both?
-When we state that something is a myth or reality, what do we mean?
-Are myth and mythology different?
-Are myth and reality the furthest poles of understanding available to us?
+Another refers to the 'outcomes' of sexual expression.
+What is the virtual world in Costello's view, and what is sexuality in it?
+If you had to explain to someone who knew nothing of sexuality, what it 'is', would your explanation change if the context was a virtual world?